davecheng-tech/Random-Notes/object-oriented-programming/uml-class-diagrams.md

 ![Enum Diagram](/images/uml-04.png)

-There is:
-- **No diamond** (◇) — this is not aggregation.
-- **No triangle** (◁) — this is not inheritance.
-- Just a plain association line to indicate usage.
-- Arrowhead is optional, but if used, should originate from the object to the enum.
+Arrowhead is optional, but if used, should originate from the object to the enum.

 ### <a name='InJava'></a>In Java